bjarneo/tema/README.md

 4. Choose between Dark Mode (🌙) or Light Mode (☀️)
 5. The wallpaper will be set and pywal will generate a matching color scheme

+### Theme Ejection

+You can eject any wallpaper as a standalone Omarchy theme:

+1. Select a wallpaper in the grid view
+2. Press **e** to eject the theme
+3. Choose between Dark Mode or Light Mode
+4. Enter the output path (defaults to `~/omarchy-<wallpaper-name>-theme`)
+5. The theme will be created with:
+   - All processed template files (alacritty, waybar, hyprland, mako, ghostty, wofi, btop, swayosd, walker, hyprlock)
+   - The wallpaper as `background.<ext>`
+   - A `light.mode` file if light mode was selected
+   - All static files (README.md, theme.png, neovim.lua, chromium.theme)

+This creates a complete, shareable theme package that can be used with Omarchy or distributed to others.

 ## Keyboard Navigation

 - **Arrow keys**: Navigate through wallpapers
 - **Enter**: Set the selected wallpaper
+- **e**: Eject selected wallpaper as a standalone theme
 - **?**: Show help dialog with keyboard shortcuts
 - **q** or **Escape**: Quit application
 - **Tab**: Move focus between UI elements